fabrizioanichini/os/ssh/README.md

 `load_ssh.sh` helps developers who work with multiple Git identities (personal, work, client projects, etc.) by:

-1. Decrypting and loading a profile-specific SSH key
+1. Decrypting and loading a profile-specific SSH private key
+2. Copying the corresponding public key
-2. Installing the corresponding Git configuration
+3. Installing the corresponding Git configuration
-3. Adding the SSH key to your ssh-agent (if running)
+4. Adding the SSH key to your ssh-agent (if running)

 ## Prerequisites